fpsapc/awesome-book-withES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Daniel for his cooperation in this project.
+I would like to thank Hernan for his cooperation in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>